 Square biscuits are a great option.
 Just shape your dough into a large, tidy-edged rectangle or square.
 Using a sharp knife or bench scraper, cut your dough into squares.
 This method leaves no scraps of dough to rework.

-You can also shape your dough into a circle as you'd do for scones, and cut your dough in wedges as you would cut a pie.
+You can also shape your dough into a circle as you'd do for scones, and cut your dough into wedges as you would cut a pie.

 Or, you can certainly choose to be creative!
 How about using a heart-shaped cookie cutter or other fun designs?